 Several readers report a problem where their iDevice’s camera shutter stays closed and frozen while the camera app (and sometimes other apps) is still open.

 How to Fix Camera Shutter

-- Was your iDevice recently exposed to moisture or even a very humid environment?
+- Was your iPhone or iPad recently exposed to moisture or even a very humid environment?
 Try drying it out by wrapping it in a microfiber towel and blowing air on it using a fan or the cool setting of a hair dryer.
 If wrapped in a white or light towel, you can even place it in the sun for an hour or so–NOT MORE!
-Or place it in a container of uncooked rice (or some other desiccant like silica gel sachets) to dry it out for a few days
+Or place it in a container of uncooked rice (or some other desiccant like silica gel sachets) to dry it out for a few days.

 - Close all apps by following the same directions above–double pressing Home or swiping up Home Gesture Bar and then swiping up all app previews off the screen

 - Turn your device off and on again by pressing and holding the Sleep/Wake button for a few seconds.

 - On an iPhone 6S or below plus all iPads & iPod Touches, press Home and Power at the same time until you see the Apple logo.

 - For iPhone 7 or iPhone 7 Plus: Press and hold both the Side and Volume Down buttons for at least 10 seconds, until you see the Apple logo.

 - On an iPhone 8 & later: Press and quickly release the Volume Up button.
 Then press and quickly release the Volume Down button.
 Finally, press and hold the Side button until you see the Apple logo.

 - Try resetting all settings on your iPod Touch: Settings > General > Reset All Settings.
 Note that this will reset all of your preferences and settings, but this will not affect all your data and media.